-An 8.8 mm Plossl eyepiece with a 52 degree AFOV would produce 136X and a .38 degree true field of view.
-That is a little less than the width of the full moon, which is about .5 degrees.
+An 8.8 mm Plossl eyepiece with a 52º field of view would produce 136X and a .38 degree true field of view.
+This is a little less than the width of the full moon, which is about .5º.

-The 8.8 mm Explore Scientific 82 degree eyepiece would produce the same 136X but you would have a .6 degree field of view, or wider than a full Moon.
+The 8.8 mm ES 82º eyepiece would produce the same 136X, but you would have a .6º field of view, or wider than a full moon.

 The wider field of view has three benefits.

-- You can see more of larger targets, such as the Andromeda Galaxy, which is over 3 degrees wide.
+2) You can see more when viewing larger targets, such as the Andromeda Galaxy, which is over 3º wide.

-- You can see smaller targets in the context of their surroundings, what some people call a more immersive visual experience
+3) You can see smaller targets in the context of their surroundings; what some people call a “more immersive visual experience.”

-The ES 82s retail for $160 each.
+The ES 82º’s retail price is $160 each.
 Are they worth it?
 I say yes!

-I have also used these in my F15 Meade ETX 125 which is a Maksutov-Cassegrain design.
-The image is excellent.
-And the wide field really works well with this scope.
-Highly recommended for high focal ratio scopes too.
+I have also used these in my f/15 Meade ETX-125, which is a Maksutov-Cassegrain design, and the image is excellent.
+The wide field really works well with this scope, and is highly recommended for high focal ratio scopes, too.

-Another benefit of these eyepieces, as compared to Plossl eyepiecess and many other eyepiece designs is eye relief.
+Another benefit of these eyepieces, compared to Plossl eyepieces and many other eyepiece designs, is eye relief.
 This is the distance you should have your eye from the lens in order to see the entire field of view.

-A typical 9 mm Plossl eyepiece would have about 6 mm of eye relief.
-That would mean you would have to have your eye almost touching the lens in order to see the full field of view.
-Compare this to the 15.6 mm of eye relief for the ES 82 8.8 and you will see why the ES 82 is much more comfortable to use.
+A typical 9 mm Plossl eyepiece has about 6 mm of eye relief.
+That would mean your eye would have to be almost touching the lens in order to see the full field of view.
+Compare this to the 15.6 mm of eye relief the ES 82º 8.8 has, and you will see why the ES 82º is much more comfortable to use.

-A 6 mm Plossl has a super short 5 mm of eye relief as compared to the 15.7 mm of eye relief for the ES 6.7 82 degree eyepiece.
+A 6 mm Plossl has a super short 5 mm of eye relief as compared to the 15.7 mm of eye relief for the ES 6.7 82º eyepiece.
 And of course, that full field of view is much smaller in the Plossl.

-If you are an eyeglass wearer, eye relief is critical.
-You can’t get your eye within 5 mm of the top lens of an eyepiece with your glasses on.
-So you need that extra eye relief in order to see the field of view.
+If you use glasses, eye relief is critical.
+You can’t get your eye within 5 mm of the top lens of an eyepiece with glasses on.
+You need that extra eye relief in order to see the field of view.

 I wear glasses, but not when I observe.
-With 15.6 mm and 15.7 mm of eye relief, respectively, without my glasses, I find these very comfortable to use.
-However, I have tested these with my glasses.
-I am able to see the full field of view with my glasses.
+I find it very comfortable to use with 15.6 mm and 15.7 mm of eye relief without my glasses.
+However, I have tested these reliefs with my glasses as well, and I am still able to see the full field of view.

 What's The Bottom Line?

-The ES 82 are excellent eyepieces and well worth the price because:
+The Explore Scientific 82º eyepieces are excellent and well worth the price because:

 - They provide a much wider field of view than the standard Plossl

-- They provide a much longer eye relief making them more comfortable to use and more suited to eyeglass wearers
+- They provide more eye relief, making them more comfortable to use, as well as more suited for people with glasses

-- They are better corrected for use in lower focal ratio scopes than many less expensive wide view eyepieces
+- They are better corrected for use in lower focal ratio scopes than cheaper alternatives